top of page

 Meeting with Pride in Place Chair

 On Tuesday I met with Pete West, the Chair of Pride in Place Woodgate, Bartley Green.
-Pete was appointed to lead the board, and help steer the £20 million allocated to Woodgate, Bartley Green.
-We discussed plans for board recruitment, potential solutions use of funding and next steps for the project.
+Pete was appointed to chair the board, to help the community make decisions on the Government's £20 million allocated to Woodgate, Bartley Green.
+We discussed plans for board recruitment, use of funding and next steps for the project.

 Have your say on Pride in Place funding for Woodgate and Bartley Green